rskuipers/JustLess/README.md

 ------------

 * Compile LESS to CSS on the fly
-* Minify the result on the fly
+* Automatically minify the result
 * Compilated files are cached using file modified time.

 Installation